radiantearth/stac-spec/best-practices.md

 providers have lots of metadata then that can be linked to in the [Asset Object](item-spec/item-spec.md#asset-object) (recommended) or in a [Link Object](item-spec/item-spec.md#link-object).
 There is a lot of metadata that is only of relevance to loading and processing data, and while STAC does not prohibit providers from putting those type of fields in their items, it is not recommended.
-For very large catalogs (hundreds of millions of records), every additional field that is indexed will cost substantial money, so data providers are advised to just put the fields to be searched in STAC, so [STAC API](https://github.com/radiantearth/stac-api-spec) providers don't have bloated indices that no one actually uses.
+For very large catalogs (hundreds of millions of records), every additional field that is indexed will cost substantial money, so data providers are advised to just put the fields to be searched in STAC and
+[STAC API](https://github.com/radiantearth/stac-api-spec) providers don't have bloated indices that no one actually uses.

 ### Datetime selection